HungryTurtleCode/htc_website/jekyll/_drafts/parallax-deploy-npm.md

 Then we need to tell travis to use the email and npm api key that we put into travis earlier.
 This will allow npm to authorise travis to actually deploy to our account.

 There are two more options provided:
 * skip_cleanup: true - Tells travis not to clean up the artifacts from the build stage.
-This is 100% necessary otherwise there will be no files to deploy because travis will clean them up after the build.
+This is 100% necessary otherwise there will be no files to deploy because travis will clean them up after the build.{: _}
 * on: tags: true - This tells travis to only run this deploy job when there is a tag present on the commit this job is being run against.

 Finally we have